castorini/docTTTTTquery/README.md

 Voilà!

-## Predicting Queries from Passages: T5 Inference with Pytorch
+## Predicting Queries from Passages: T5 Inference with PyTorch

 We will use the excelent 🤗 transformers library to sampe queries from our T5 model.

 First, install the library: